Lycodon capucinus or – Common Wolf Snake (Indian Wolf Snake) – งูหมาป่า

 Sometimes this pattern is white, and sometimes yellowish.
 The body is generally brown, the shade doesn’t vary much.

 These snakes have a very reflective shine that doesn’t make for great photos with flash!

 Length: We found L. capucinus averaging around 40 cm. in length.
 This snake can reach 80 cm.
-Max diameter at thickest part of body – around 2 cm.
+Max diameter at the thickest part of the body – around 2 cm.

 Range: This small snake is found across Thailand and is one of the most common snakes we are asked to identify – receiving multiple requests each month for the last half-dozen years.

 Other countries with the Common Wolf Snake (Indian Wolf Snake): Brunei Darussalam; Cambodia; China; India (Andaman Is., Nicobar Is.); Indonesia; Lao People’s Democratic Republic; Malaysia; Singapore; Vietnam.

 Habitat: Found on concrete walkways and porches, on limestone rock on hills, this snake seems to prefer crawling across rocks.
 We have found them at some elevation (200 m), but primarily at and around seal level.
 Comfortable in disturbed habitat.
 Also known to be semi-arboreal.